Social Anxiety Disorder Basics

 Social Anxiety: What to Look For

-Children with social phobia are often inordinately fearful of criticism.
+Children with social anxiety may experience physical symptoms such as shaking, sweating, flushing and shortness of breath.
 They may express their anxiety by asking, “What if I do something stupid?” or “What if I say the wrong thing?”
-Young children sometimes throw tantrums and cry when confronted with a situation that terrifies them, behavior that can be misunderstood as oppositional.
-The fear they experience may trigger physical symptoms such as shaking, sweating, and shortness of breath, and may significantly interfere with daily life.
-The anxiety may occur well in advance of the dreaded situation.
+Young children sometimes throw tantrums and cry when confronted with a situation that terrifies them.
+Children may experience anxiety symptoms well in advance of the situation they are worrying about.

 Social Anxiety: Risk Factors